OpenNebula/addon-storpool/docs/advanced_configuration.md

 OpenNebula provides generic PCI passthrough definition using _hostdev_.
 But when it is used for NIC VF passthrough it leave the VM's kernel to assign random MAC address (on each boot).
-Replacing the definition with _interface_ it is possible to define the MAC addresses via configuration variable in USER_TEMPLATE.
-The T_VF_MACS configuration variable accept comma separated list of MAC addresses to be asigned to VF passthrough NICs.
-For example to set MACs on two PCI passthrough VF interfaces, define the addresses in the T_VF_MACS variable and (re)start the VM.
+Replacing the definition with _interface_ it is possible to define the MAC addresses via configuration variable in _USER_TEMPLATE_.
+The T_VF_MACS configuration variable accept comma separated list of MAC addresses to be asigned to the VF pass-through NICs.
+For example to set MACs on two PCI passthrough VF interfaces, define the addresses in the T_VF_MACS variable and (re)start the VM:

 ```
 T_VF_MACS=02:00:11:ab:cd:01,02:00:11:ab:cd:02